 In one such solution, instead of the tags being connected to the cloud, they are capable of calculating only their own position and sending it periodically to a nearby access point using Bluetooth (think edge computing).
 That access point is then connected to the cloud.
 This type of solution reduces the amount of data being transmitted and improves accuracy (because you can put many more low-cost reference points in a room than you could with other technologies).

-Selecting The Right Technology For Your Asset Tracking Use Case
+Selecting The Right Technology For Your Asset Tracking Applications

-For many business use cases, proximity-based location knowledge is sufficient.
+For many business Applications, proximity-based location knowledge is sufficient.
 Here are some examples: